 Occupying perhaps the best location of any playground in Hawke's Bay - nay, New Zealand! - the Marine Parade Playground (officially the May and Peter Harris Playground) is a sprawling site offering unmatched views of the Pacific Ocean.
 The playground is divided into age-appropriate areas, there's loads of shade, and it's located right next door to a junior bike track.
 Within walking distance of heaps of other activities as well, it's a guaranteed great day out for the kids.

 Handily located just off SH2, and on the banks of the Tukituki River, Russell Park has a great playground and splash pad to cool off from CHB's hot summer days.
 Take a ball to kick round on the fields as well as a bike or scooter to use on the tracks and skate park.
 And if the heat becomes too much, the indoor pool complex provides the ultimate relief from the sun.

 This new destination playground has been an instant hit with locals and visitors alike.
 Modern equipment, plenty of challenge for all ages, and a sweet flying fox make the Wairoa Playground a must-visit for any family staying in the area or passing through to explore the rest of Northern Hawke's Bay.

 Reopened in 2017 following an extensive refurbishment, the Village Green playground is a hive of activity year-round.
 The always-popular water play takes centre stage, supported by a wide range of play equipment to suit all ages.
 The onsite skatepark, neighbouring Village Pools, and proximity to Havelock North's bevvy of cafes ensure the Village Green is a must-visit family friendly hot-spot this summer.

 Complete lists of reserves and playgrounds are available at the following council links:

-Nothing like a summer roadie.
+Nothing like a roadie.
 Good music, great company, tasty food, windows down, arm out (with sunscreen on of course).